security-breachlock/vuln-vects/README.md

 npm install --save vuln-vects
 ```

+If you want to do a deep dive on the functionality of the library, take a look at [the full API documentation](https://security-breachlock.github.io/vuln-vects/api).

 ### In the browser
 Usage in the browser is super straightforward.
 After installation, simply import the bundled library into your webpage like so: